student searching computer

 1. What are the hidden costs of moving out of state for an internship?

-While many focus on the obvious expenses like rent and transportation, consider costs like utility deposits, renters’ insurance, and even the price of networking events that you’ll want to attend.
+While many focus on the obvious expenses, such as rent and transportation, consider additional costs like utility deposits, renters’ insurance, and the price of networking events that you’ll want to attend.

 2. How can I effectively budget for a short-term move?

-For short-term internships, look into subletting options or even co-living spaces.
+For short-term internships, consider subletting options or co-living spaces.
 These often come furnished, saving you the cost and hassle of moving furniture for a few months.

 3. What should I know about state taxes when moving for an internship?